 (2) A statement advising the accused of his or her right to a hearing on the allegation and of the manner in which and time within which a hearing may be requested;

-(3) An explanation that the director will report any finding that the accused abused or neglected a resident or misappropriated a resident's property to the following entity, as applicable:
+(3) An explanation that the director will report any finding that the accused abused, neglected, or exploited a resident or misappropriated a resident's property to the following entity, as applicable:

-(a) The nurse aide registry established under section 3721.32 of the Revised Code, if the accused is a nurse aide or otherwise not a licensed health professional; or
+(a) The nurse aide registry established under section 3721.32 of the Revised Code ;

-(b) The appropriate licensure authority, if the accused is a licensed health professional; and
+(b) The appropriate licensing authority, if the accused is a licensed health professional; and

 (4) A warning that if the accused fails to submit a written request for a hearing within thirty days after he or she receives or was deemed to have received the notice, the director may do both of the following: